 Bradford & Mount Jewett

 Enjoy the refreshing cool winter air while exploring the Allegheny National Forest.
 Strap on your cross-country skiis, grab your sturdy boots to go winter hiking, or rev your snowmobile along the Knox and Kane Trail at nearby Kinzua Bridge State Park.
-Not totally equipped to explore?
-Don’t fret – step out into the deep snows with some snowshoes from the state park’s visitor center.

 7. Lehigh Gorge State Park